f5devcentral/gslb_dns_monitor/README.md

-# Solutions Engineering Template Repository
-A template repository that contains all required files (LICENSE, SUPPORT, CONTRIBUTING, etc) as outlined in the org standards.

-The sections below are recommended in your project's README.md file.

 ## Overview
-Provide a short overview of the project.
+This python script will monitor several levels of DNS services for consistency and is intended to be used as a tool when upgrading or troubleshooting BIG-IP DNS (GTM).

 ## Getting Started
-Provide a quick example of how to use your code.
-This should provide the user with a launch point to quickly see what the project can offer them.

-## Installation
-Outline the requirements and steps to install this project.

-## Usage
-Outline how the user can use your project and the various features the project offers.
+Simply copy/paste or download the gslb_dns_monitor.py file and modify the values found in the **Variables** section of the script.
+You may add additional items to a ny list.

 ## Development
-Outline any requirements to setup a development environment if someone would like to contribute.
-You may also link to another file for this information.
+If you'd like to improve this script, please fork the repository and create a pull request with your additions.
+Alternatively, ideas can be submitted by creating a Github issue.

 ## Support
 For support, please open a GitHub issue.
-Note, the code in this repository is community supported and is not supported by F5 Networks.
-For a complete list of supported projects please reference [SUPPORT.md](SUPPORT.md).
+Note, the code in this repository is community supported and is not supported by F5.

 ## Community Code of Conduct
 Please refer to the [F5 DevCentral Community Code of Conduct](code_of_conduct.md).

 ## License
 [Apache License 2.0](LICENSE)

 ## Copyright
-Copyright 2014-2020 F5 Networks Inc.
+Copyright 2014-2021 F5 Networks Inc.

 ### F5 Networks Contributor License Agreement